albop/eco309/slides/optimization.md

 - The full mathematical treatment will typically assume that $f$ is smooth ($\mathcal{C}_1$ or $\mathcal{C}_2$ depending on the algorithm).

 - In practice we often don't know about these properties
-  - we still try and check we have a local optimal
+  - we still try and check thqt we have a local optimal

 - So: fingers crossed